-Oregon and Washington are relatively large states, and proximity to the border is likely to influence teachers' propensity to switch states.
-So, in this subsection, we focus on rates of mobility among teachers employed in districts directly on state border and among teachers within the Portland- Vancouver MSA, which straddles the state line.
-Table 2 presents the levels of within-state and crossstate mobility among all districts, border districts, and districts that overlap with the Portland- Vancouver MSA.
+Oregon and Washington are relatively large states and proximity to the border is likely to influence the propensity of teachers to switch states.
+So, in this subsection, we focus on rates of mobility among teachers employed in districts directly on state border and among teachers within the Portland-Vancouver Metropolitan Statistical Area (MSA), which straddles the state line.
+Table 2 presents the levels of within-state and cross-state mobility among all districts, border districts, and districts that overlap with the Portland-Vancouver MSA.
 Not surprisingly, proximity to the border has a strong influence on cross-state mobility among Washington teachers, but it is a less important predictor of cross-state mobility for Oregon teachers.
-Specifically, the average proportion (across years of the data in the study) of teachers in Washington who move across the border to teach in Oregon is 0.03 percent overall, but it is 4 times higher for teachers who are initially teaching in a Washington district on the border with Oregon and about 5 times higher for teachers in Washington who are within the Portland MSA.
-In Oregon the overall proportion of teachers who move to Washington is 0.07 percent, and it is only slightly higher for teachers initially working in Oregon along the Washington border (0.10 percent), and no different for those in the Portland MSA.
+Specifically, the average proportion (across years of the data in the study) of teachers in Washington that move across the border to teach in Oregon is 0.03% overall, but it is four times higher for teachers who are initially teaching in a Washington district on the border with Oregon and about five times higher for teachers in Washington who are within the Portland MSA.
+In Oregon the overall rate of teachers who move to Washington is 0.07% and it is only slightly higher for teachers initially working in Oregon along the Washington border (0.10%), and no different for those in the Portland MSA.

-One explanation for the asymmetry in cross-state mobility patterns is that it is related to the states' differing population distributions: many more Oregon teachers than Washington teachers are in districts near the border.
-Hence, proximity to the border is closely related to mobility provided that a density of employment opportunities is on the other side.
+One explanation for the asymmetry in cross-state mobility patterns is that it is related to the states' differing population distributions: there are many more Oregon teachers than Washington teachers in districts near the border.
+Hence, proximity to the border is closely related to mobility provided that there is a density of employment opportunities on the other side.